Scholarships & Grants

 Eligibility Guidelines: The Bridgeport high school full-time student must apply to Fairfield University for undergraduate admission by either the early action or regular decision application deadline each year.
 Students must be offered admission through the standard admission review process to be eligible.

-Additionally, the CSS/Financial Aid PROFILE, Noncustodial Parent PROFILE (if applicable) and FAFSA forms must be received by the Office filed by the University's deadline of February 15th.
-Students selected for verification, must also submit all required documents as requested by the Office of Financial Aid, by July 1.
+Additionally, the CSS Profile, Noncustodial Parent PROFILE (if applicable) and FAFSA applications must be received by the Office of Financial Aid by the February 15th deadline.
+Students selected for verification, must also submit all required documents as requested by the Office of Financial Aid by August 1.

 Students also must be enrolled as full-time, day students at Fairfield University to be eligible for this tuition program.
 Students must enroll at Fairfield in the first semester following their high school graduation.